gloinul/draft-westerlund-tsvwg-sctp-dtls-chunk/draft-westerlund-tsvwg-sctp-dtls-chunk.md

 : This value is set by default to zero.
 It contains indication of optional feature support.

-Padding: 0 or 16 bits
+Padding: 16 bits
-: If the length of the Protection Engines field is not a multiple of 4 bytes, the sender MUST pad the chunk with all zero bytes to make the chunk 32-bit aligned.
+: The sender MUST pad the chunk with two all zero bytes to make the chunk 32-bit aligned.
 The Padding MUST NOT be longer than 2 bytes and it MUST be ignored by the receiver.